-Princess Moss, an elementary school music teacher in Louisa County, Va., was elected to the National Education Association’s (NEA) Executive Committee in July 2011 for a second, three-year term.
+George Sheridan, a k-12 school teacher in Black Oak Mine Unified School District in Garden Valley, California, was elected to the National Education Association’s (NEA) Executive Committee in July 2014 for a three-year term.

 The NEA Executive Committee consists of nine members - three executive officers and six members elected at-large by the Representative Assembly.
-The NEA Executive Committee is responsible for general policy and financial interests of NEA and acts for the NEA Board of Directors in between the Board's four regularly scheduled meetings each year.
+The committee is responsible for general policy and interests of NEA and acts for the NEA Board of Directors in between its four regularly scheduled meetings each year.